-Youth and adults who (1) cannot be claimed as dependent on someone else's tax return, and (2) have a valid Social Security Number, and (3) make less than \$75,000 per year (or less than \$99,000 for a partial payment).
-The economic impact payment can be paid to youth or adults who file their own tax return or register as a non-filer on the IRS website.
-Youth or adults who are otherwise eligible but usually do not file a tax return because they receive Social Security disability payments or do not have income can also potentially receive an economic impact payment.
+Youth and adults who (1) are at least 17 years old, (2) are not considered a dependent by Internal Revenue Service (IRS) rules on someone else's tax return, and (3) file their own tax return can receive an economic impact payment.
+Youth or adults who are otherwise eligible but usually do not file a tax return because they receive Social Security disability payments or do not have income can also receive an economic impact payment.

-When is someone considered a dependent by IRS rules for a 2019 income tax return?
+When is someone considered a dependent by IRS rules?